clindama/CSE423_Capstone_Adaptive-AI-based-learning-management-system/UNIFIED_APP_README.md

 ### Viewing Progress
 - Click **"📊 View Progress"** from the main dashboard
-- See all topics with current progress percentages
+- See all topics with current progress percentages and visual progress bars
-- View completed topics
+- View detailed practice history organized by topic
+- Click on topic tabs to see all attempts for that topic
+- Review individual problem cards with full details
+- Click "🤖 Get AI Feedback" on any attempt to get personalized feedback
-- Track your learning journey
+- Track your learning journey with comprehensive insights

 ## Database Schema